Pattuthurai

-Pattuthurai or Pattudurai is a village in Tamil Nadu state in India, located in the Thalaivasal mandal of the Salem district, two kilometres from Thalaivasal, one of the biggest panchayat unions in the Attur taluk.
+Pattuthurai or Pattudurai (Tamil: பட்டுத்துறை) is a village in Tamil Nadu state in India, located in the Thalaivasal mandal of the Salem district, two kilometres from Thalaivasal, one of the biggest panchayat unions in the Attur taluk.

 Geography

 The area includes Sivasankarapuram, which is known for its poultry farms.
 Pattuthurai is the biggest poultry farm area in the Salem district.
 Eggs are exported to all areas of Tamil Nadu from here.
 Vasistanadhi (Vashista River) flows through the village from Salem, merging with the Cuddalore district rivers.
 A railway bridge near the Mariamman Temple has proved useful for villagers crossing the river.

 Thalaivasal, Navakkurichi, Manivizhundan, Deviyakkurichi are the borders of the village.
 Siruvachur, Unathur, Veppanatham, Ponnoli Nagar, etc. are nearby hamlets.

 Demographics

 The village has a literacy rate of 40% to 50%.
 Most villagers cannot afford higher education, but some of the younger people study in colleges across the state.

 Most families in the village are from the lower and middle classes, but vehicles, TVs, and radios are readily affordable to them.
 Some live in rented houses, but many own their houses and farmlands.

 The predominant religion here is Hindu, but there are a few Christians and very few Muslims.